gabelul/claude-code-skill-activator/README.md

 # Should match: systematic-debugging
 ```

-## Generate INDEX (No API Key Needed!)
+## Generate INDEX

+Two options - use your own API key or piggyback on Claude Code:

+### Option 1: Piggyback on Claude Code (No API Key!)

-If you have Claude Code installed, piggyback on it:
+If you have Claude Code installed, just use it:

 ```bash
 # In .env